Get the highlights in your inbox every week.

 To install it, just right-click on the cluster icon in the top-left corner of the Lens UI (after connecting to the cluster, of course) and select Settings.
 Under Features on the Settings page, you will find a Metrics section and a button to install Prometheus.
 Click Install to deploy the Prometheus stack to your cluster, and Lens will auto-detect its existence and begin displaying metrics.
 (It will take a minute—the new Prometheus has to collect some metrics first.)

 I also appreciate that Lens links directly to the manifests used to deploy this stack, so you can verify what will be created before doing it, if you want.

 Unfortunately, while Prometheus will install just fine on a Raspberry Pi-based cluster, the kube-state-metrics service will fail.
 Currently, the kube-state-metrics project does not build an AArch64/ARM64 image, so pods created from that image will continuously crash with

 Luckily this issue is being tracked, and the kube-state-metrics project is working toward building the infrastructure to produce official ARM images.
 Until then, however, you can use a community-developed image and patch the kube-state-metrics deployment directly using Lens.

 Go back into the cluster information, click on Workloads, and select Deployments.
 A list of all the Kubernetes deployment objects in the cluster will appear in the pane on the right.
 You should be able to pick out the kube-state-metrics deployment easily by the angry red entry under the Conditions column that indicates the crash-looping pod issue.

-'docker.io/carlosedp/kube-state-metrics:v1.9.5', and click Save.
+Delete this key entirely, and that will allow the pods from the deployment to be scheduled on your Raspbery Pi nodes.
+Click Save.
 This will trigger the deployment to roll out new kube-state-metrics pods with an ARM64 architecture, and they should become ready and begin reporting the metrics directly to Prometheus.